 These tests are to ensure that the CPE behaves correct towards the network and does not introduce any interference for other equipment or any load on the network (e.g. constant rebooting).
 These tests do not test the application on the CPE device itself.

-In order for to perform these tests, the AO will deliver a minimal amount of 5 certified and final CPE versions towards .
+In order for Wyre to perform these tests, the AO will deliver a minimal amount of 5 certified and final CPE versions towards Wyre.